Evolution of a kink-antikink ensemble in a quantum vacuum: Discussion

 Given the $\mathcal{O}(N^2)$ complexity of the problem, we are limited by both resolution and statistics.
 We attempt to navigate the former by ensuring our results are independent of the lattice parameters $N$ and $L$ at least for the relevant time durations (see Fig.~\ref{appfig:ndep}), while we mitigate the latter by using a sample size of $N_s = 20$.
 The current results are exploratory in nature and future work will involve achieving better resolutions and using larger samples with more kink-antikink pairs ($n = 16, 32, \dots$).
 Note that since the initial kink and antikinks need to be non-interacting this would require a larger lattice size $L$.
 To maintain sufficient resolution a larger $L$ would also entail a larger $N$, significantly adding to the computational cost.
 A lattice of size $L \sim 2000$ with sufficiently high resolution ($N\sim 5000$) containing $n \sim 100$, well-separated kink-antikink pairs would be ideal to verify the preliminary results presented in this work.
 Of course a much more interesting setting would be to study the quantum annihilation of domain wall networks in higher dimensions ($2+1$ or $3+1$), but this would be even more computationally intensive and would require parallelization.

 One of the interesting physical applications of the current work is the production of dark matter, in particular, super-heavy dark matter (SHDM) in the early universe as a result of the collision of domain wall networks~\cite{Kitajima:2022lre,Lee:2024xjb} (or bubble walls~\cite{Falkowski:2012fb}).
 SHDM involves dark matter particles with masses $10^4\ {\rm GeV} \lesssim m_\chi \lesssim 10^{19}\ {\rm GeV}$, which are out of reach in current particle colliders.
 But in some theories of physics beyond the Standard Model, the electroweak phase transition in the early universe could produce bubble walls which expand rapidly and collide.
 These bubble walls in the absence of hydrodynamic obstacles in the plasma can become ultra-relativsitic~\cite{Espinosa:2010hh} before colliding.
 With bubble walls colliding, the energy stored in the walls is transferred to the surrounding plasma.
 For typical runaway bubble walls (Lorentz factor $\gamma \lesssim 10^{15}$) this energy can be large and in the presence of a sufficiently large coupling with dark matter can produce SHDM with the correct relic abundance.
 Analogously to the current work, the classical kink-antikink ensemble background could be extended to an ultra-relativistic domain wall or bubble wall network, and the quantum $\psi$ particles would correspond to the SHDM candidate.
-Although further investigations are necessary, the toy model discussed here could thus be interpreted as a proof of concept for the full physically relevant simulation where generically classical decay due to self-annihilation will compete with the quantum decay mode studied in this work.
+Although further investigations are necessary, the toy model discussed here could thus be interpreted as a proof of concept for the full physically relevant simulation where generically classical decay due to self-annihilation will compete with the quantum decay mode studied in this work. \acknowledgments We thank Tanmay Vachaspati for comments and careful reading of our manuscript.
+We wish to thank the Yukawa Institute for Theoretical Physics, Kyoto University, the Tokyo Electron House of Creativity, Tohoku University, for hospitality during the period when this project was initiated.
+M.\,M. and K.\,M. are supported by NSF Grant No. AST-2108466.
+M.\,M. also acknowledges support from the Institute for Gravitation and the Cosmos (IGC) Postdoctoral Fellowship.
+The work of K.M. is supported by the NSF Grant Nos.~AST-2108467, and AST-2308021, and KAKENHI No.~20H05852.
+The work of A.N. was partly supported by JSPS KAKENHI Grant Numbers 20H05852, JP19H01891, JP23H01171, 23K25868.
+A.N. thanks to the molecule workshops ``Revisiting cosmological non-linearities in the era of precision surveys” YITP-T-23-03 and ``Extreme Mass Dark Matter Workshop: from Superlight to Superheavy” YITP-T-23-04 since discussions during the workshop were useful for this work.
+G.\,Z. is supported by SONATA BIS grant 2023/50/E/ST2/00231 from the Polish National Science Centre.
+The data used to produce the figures in this work are available at~\cite{UJ/9QPB8C_2025}.